Writing Alternate History Fantasy with Alix E. Harrow, author of THE ONCE AND FUTURE WITCHES

 Her new novel, THE ONCE AND FUTURE WITCHES, follows three estranged sisters as their lives uncomfortably re-entwine in late 1800’s New Salem.
 A patriarchal society has stamped down women’s magic as taboo in the name of control and moral purity.
 But the Eastwood sisters discover magic is at play nonetheless, as suffragettes and politicians clash, shadowy forces and awakening witches collide, and visions of a dark tower loom.

-THE ONCE AND FUTURE WITCHES is out now from Redhook—available at Amazon, Barnes and Noble, Books-a-Million, IndieBound, or wherever books are sold.
+THE ONCE AND FUTURE WITCHES is out now from Redhook, available at:

 About Alix E. Harrow